chibaba/AWS-Server-Network-InfraOps/README.md

 In YAML code, the `${EnvironmentName}` would be substituted with `UdacityProject` accordingly.

-This is a my LBDNS
+This is a my LBDNS setting up quality infrastructure

 http://final-webap-1krizlnsiwsvt-517965612.us-east-1.elb.amazonaws.com/